adrian-cucuet/Project1-MindSoul/README.md

 ### 404 page

- - In case a link is broken or a page that doesn't exist anymore is loaded, a 404 page will come up and redirect the user towards the Home page.
+ - In case the requested page is not available, a 404 page will appear and redirect the user towards the Home page.
 The page contains an error message and a button to go back to the home page.

 ![404 Page](https://github.com/adrian-cucuet/project1/blob/main/assets/images/404-screen-shot.png)